Instruction for Authors

 1. Actas Españolas de Psiquiatría will give preference to the publication of papers related to the field of psychiatry.

+2. Papers submitted for publication must be original and must not have been previously published elsewhere.
 The authors agree that they have read and approved the manuscript.
+A section detailing the contributions of each author to the manuscript must be included.
 Actas Españolas de Psiquiatría declines any responsibility regarding possible conflicts derived from authorship of the papers published in the journal.
-Ethical Responsibilities.
-Protection of Persons and Animals.
+Ethical Responsibilities - Protection of Persons and Animals.
 When describing experiments intended for human subjects, it should be indicated whether the procedures followed have been approved by the corresponding Ethics Committee, and whether they adhere to the recommendations of the World Medical Association's Declaration of Helsinki.
 When experiments in animals are described, it should be indicated if the guidelines of an institution or council of international research or a national law regulating care and use of laboratory animals have been followed.
 When describing clinical trials, it should be specified whether a registration identifier has been registered on the clinical trial registry platform.

 The authors are responsible for obtaining the permissions to reproduce in Actas Españolas de Psiquiatría any type of material that has been previously published.
 Said permissions must be requested from the author and/or publishing company that has published said material and should be attached to the manuscript.
 For inquiries, please contact editorial@actaspsiquiatria.es.

-- Review Articles.
-This includes structured, specific and comprehensive systematic, critical or bibliographic reviews on subjects or areas related to the disciplines covered by the Journal with a maximum extension of 8000 words (including only main body of the text, that is, not counting the tables, figures, summaries or references).
-Papers exceeding this limit will be evaluated by the editorial board to determine if they can be published in their current state, with some papers divided across successive issues if necessary.
+- Review.
+Review articles are comprehensive overviews of a specific hot topic aligned with addressing the aims and hypothesis through the literature.
+This includes structured, specific and comprehensive systematic, critical or bibliographic reviews on subjects or areas related to the disciplines covered by the Journal with a word limit of 3000-8000 words (including only the main body of the text, that is, not counting the tables, figures, summaries or references).

 4. Submission